 If you provide debugging information as part of troubleshooting an issue, AdBlock tells us your operating system version, which browser you're using and its version, how long it's been since you installed AdBlock, which version of AdBlock you're using, which options you have enabled, which filter lists you're subscribed to, any custom filters you've added, and (if you give us permission to collect it) which extensions you have installed and whether they're enabled.

 You can read this information yourself to see what you're giving us.
-Open AdBlock's options and on the SUPPORT tab, click here in the sentence "Have our team requested some debug info?
-Click here for that!"
+Open AdBlock's options and on the Support tab, click the "Copy debug data".
+Your debug data will display and you're welcome to edit any information you don't want to share.

 If you have enabled the option to Allow AdBlock to collect anonymous filter list usage and data, we get a subset of the same data that's contained in the debugging information without your having to send it to us.